 - To stay ahead of pain take 600mg Ibuprofen every 6 hours (even if you don’t think you need it).
 If the pain has increased and your doctor has prescribed a narcotic, you may take it with Ibuprofen.
 DO NOT take narcotics with Tylenol as it is already contained within the narcotic.

-- Ice the area 30 minutes on and 30 minutes off.
-Place ice pack back in freezer when not in use.
+- To help prevent swelling, ice the area 30 minutes on and 30 minutes off.
+Place ice pack back in the freezer when not in use.

 Same as Day 1 except:

 - Transition to soft food (mash potatoes, oatmeal, applesauce, soft pasta, fish, eggs) Make sure they are cooled down.

 - Start brushing teeth GENTLY and avoid surgical site.
 Remember not to spit, but let liquid fall out of your mouth into the sink.

 - Continue soft food diet but progress to more substantial food as tolerated.

 - Swelling will be at its greatest on days 3 and 4.